javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 alert( user.name ); // still John in the original object
 ```

-Also we can use the method [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) for that.
+We can also use the method [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).

 The syntax is: